Top 5 – Best Purple Sulfate-Free Shampoo for Blondes 2017

 4. Joico Color Endure Violet- Sulfate Free

-This shampoo is good for blonde or gray hair, leaving it feeling calm, cool and refined.
-It is good for highlighted hair giving you a high-lift blonde or gray hair that’s faded or turned yellow due to the commonly occurring oxidization process.
+This shampoo is good for blonde or gray, leaving it feeling calm, cool and refined.
+It is good for highlighted hair giving you a high-lift blonde or gray that’s faded or turned yellow due to the commonly occurring oxidization process.

 Those who bought this product found that it is great at doing away with brassiness and unwanted yellow tones, and does not affect artificial color in any adverse way.
 The toner in this shampoo actually brightens the hair color.
 This shampoo and conditioner leave the hair feeling clean and balanced.
 It does not cause breakage and does not leave the hair feeling frizzy.
 It also smells nice throughout the day.

 Some critics took issue with the fact that it turned their hair and fingernails purple.
 This sounds like overuse of the product.
 It is a possibility among people who are experiencing too much brassiness that they tend to go overboard with whatever purple shampoo they use.
 This causes the purple pigment to saturate the shafts, leaving behind a purple tinge after rinsing it off.
 Using the shampoo in moderation can prevent this problem.